High-Risk Home Insurance Companies for 2025

 • Sports equipment

 If you can’t get coverage with a national carrier, consider a regional high-risk house insurance company instead.
 Regional companies can offer even more tailored homeowners coverage based on your area's most common claim losses.
 Depending on why you need at-risk home insurance, you could have better luck locally when you can’t get coverage elsewhere.
-However, keep in mind that any of these carriers may deny you coverage, so it’s important to reach out to each directly.
+However, remember that any of these carriers may deny you coverage, so it’s important to reach out to each directly.

 • Universal Direct: When you get a quote online with Universal Direct, coverages and limits will automatically be recommended based on your home needs.
 Work with a local agent to tailor your policy with optional coverages like water backup, mechanical breakdown and debris removal.